arista-netdevops-community/ansible-avd-cloudvision-demo/INSTALLATION.md

 ## Configure Python environment.

-First, clone repository and all the submodules configured:
+First, clone repository and all the sub-modules configured:

 ```shell
 # Clone repository